Promenade MRT station

 Promenade MRT station is an underground Mass Rapid Transit (MRT) interchange station on the Downtown (DTL) and Circle (CCL) lines in Downtown Core, Singapore.
-Located underneath Temasek Avenue and adjacent to Millenia Tower, the station is close to several key attractions and locations such as Suntec City and the Marina Promenade, which the station is named after.
+Located underneath Temasek Avenue and adjacent to Millenia Tower, the station serves several key attractions and locations such as Suntec City and the Marina Promenade, which the station is named after.
 The station is at the junction of the Dhoby Ghaut and Marina Bay branches of the CCL.

 The station was first announced as Milennia MRT station in 1999 and was part of the Marina Line, which later became CCL Stage 1.
 It was later announced in 2005 that the CCL would branch off from this station to serve Chinatown, which eventually became DTL Stage 1 in 2007.
 The station opened on 17 April 2010 as part of the CCL Stages 1 and 2.
 On 14 January 2012, the CCL branch to Marina Bay via Bayfront station opened.
-The DTL platforms opened on 22 December 2013 as part of Downtown line Stage 1.
+The DTL platforms opened on 22 December 2013 as part of Downtown Line Stage 1.
 The DTL station is the second deepest station in the entire MRT network at 42 metres, behind Bencoolen station at 43 m.